O'Heihir History, Family Crest & Coats of Arms

 Another 32 words (2 lines of text) are included under the topic Early O'Heihir Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the O'Heihir family to the New World and Oceana
+Migration of the O'Heihir family

-of the late 18th and 19th centuries featured a rapidly increasing population and an agricultural-based economy.
+The English-ruled Ireland of the late 18th and 19th centuries featured a rapidly increasing population and an agricultural-based economy.
 This combination proved to be disastrous in the 1840s after a couple of failed potato harvests.
 Thousands died of disease and starvation, and thousands more left the country, often bound for North America.
 Those that survived the journey to North America were put to work building the bridges, canals, roadways, and railways needed for the development of an industrial society.
 Those Irish, although often despised by those already established in North American cities and towns, played an instrumental role in making Canada and the United States the powerful and wealthy nations that they are today.
 An examination of early immigration and passenger lists has shown many immigrants bearing the name O'Heihir: Henry Garry who settled in Virginia in 1635; Claud Garry, who settled with his wife in Virginia in 1714; Barbason O'Hare, who arrived in Boston in 1770.